WoradeeKongthong/medical_cost_prediction_flaskAPI/README.md

-After I did the data analysis and build ML models in
+After I did the data analysis and built ML models in
 https://github.com/WoradeeKongthong/medical_cost_regression,

 The RMSE of each model is as following :
 Multiple Linear Regression = 5486
 Polynomial Regression = 4610
 SVR = 4524
 Decision Tree = 4791
 Random Forest = 4082
 XGBRegression = 5301
 ANN = 4372

 I selected the Random Forest model to do the deployment.